 NCAA rules only allow an athletic scholarship to cover tuition, required fees, room, board and required books.
-UC Davis does not cover health insurance, uses a weighted average for room costs, board represents the Prime Line plan for board and beginning with the 2012-13 academic year, provides $800 for required course books.
-Personal expenses, supplies and transportation are also not covered due to NCAA rules.
+UC Davis does not cover non athletic health insurance.
+The board plan for on-campus represents the Prime Line 180 with $100 Aggie Cash plan.
+Books for a student-athlete on a full athletic scholarship will be provided through a book loan program A full athletic scholarship may not exceed the university’s budgeted cost of attendance.
+Because of this rule, a full athletic scholarship may be reduced.
+Personal expenses, supplies and transportation are not covered due to NCAA rules.

 What is the UC Davis policy on athletic grants for summer school?
 Are these athletic scholarships proportionate to what a student-athlete receives during the regular academic year?

-UC Davis provides summer school scholarships for one summer session under the following circumstances: to rectify a GPA issue that has rendered a student-athlete ineligible for competition in the fall, to assist a student-athlete in graduating after the 1st or 2nd summer session, and coaches have the opportunity to provide (pay) for summer school for incoming student-athletes through their development funds.
-Per NCAA rules, summer school scholarships, at a maximum, are limited to the proportion of what a student-athlete received during the regular academic year and may be less than that amount.
+UC Davis provides summer school scholarships for one summer session under the following circumstances: to rectify a GPA issue that has rendered a student-athlete ineligible for competition in the fall; to assist a student-athlete in graduating in less than five years; to participate in summer access (basketball).
+Incoming football student-athletes may also be provided a summer scholarship.
+Coaches have the opportunity to provide (pay) for summer school for incoming student-athletes through their development funds.
+Per NCAA rules, summer school scholarship maximum are limited to the proportion of what a student-athlete received during the regular academic year and may be less than that amount.

 What is the average monthly full grant-in-aid athletic scholarship payment received by student-athletes who live on-campus and off-campus during the academic year and summer session?

 There isn't an average monthly payment because remaining funds are dispersed to students in the form of a refund on a quarterly basis.
-The amount of the refund will more than likely be low for on-campus student-athletes as they have Tuition, Fees, Room and Board charges that appear on their student account.
+Student-athletes living on-campus will not have a refund because they have Tuition, Fees, Room and Board charges that appear on their student account.
 Off-campus student-athletes should see the full amount for room and board on a quarterly basis but in both instances, other charges that appear on their account may lessen the actual amount refunded.
-Examples of some of these other charges include, but are not limited to health center charges, late fees, lock out fees, bookstore charges, printing charges, electricity charges, etc.
+Examples of some of these other charges include, but are not limited to health center charges, orientation fees, late fees, lock out fees, bookstore charges, printing charges, electricity charges, etc.